watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/ICD_Elasticsearch_install_and_setup.md

 ELSER model is not enabled by default, but you can enable it in Kibana.
 Please follow the [download-deploy-elser instructions](https://www.elastic.co/guide/en/machine-learning/8.10/ml-nlp-elser.html#download-deploy-elser) to do it.

 ### Load data into Elasticsearch
 In Kibana, you can upload a data file to Elasticsearch cluster using the Data Visualizer in the Machine Learning UI http://localhost:5601/app/ml/filedatavisualizer.

-As an example, You can download [wa-docs-100](./assets/wa_docs_100.tsv) TSV data and upload it to Elasticsearch.
+As an example, you can download [wa-docs-100](./assets/wa_docs_100.tsv) TSV data and upload it to Elasticsearch.
+This dataset contains documents processed from the watsonx Assistant product documents.
+There are three columns in this TSV file, `title`, `section_title` and `text`.
+The columns are extracted from the original documents.
+Specifically, each `text` value is a small chunk of text split from the original document.

 In Kibana,
 * Select your downloaded file to upload
   <img src="assets/upload_file_though_data_visualizer.png" width="463" height="248" />
 * Click `Override settings` and then check `Has header row` checkbox because the example dataset has header row